vinaya » pli-tv-pvr » Parivāra

 Sañcarittanti vatthu ceva gottañca—

-Matchmaking is the action that is the basis for the offense, as well as the category;
+‘Matchmaking’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca.